NethServer/ns8-docs/user_domains.rst

 .. note::

-    The Active Directory :guilabel:`Domain name` and  :guilabel:`NetBIOS domain name` values cannot be changed once that the domain has been created
+    The Active Directory :guilabel:`Domain` and  :guilabel:`NetBIOS
+    domain` values cannot be changed once that the domain has been created

 At the end, you will see a new user domain with one connected provider.
 You can now :ref:`manage users and groups <user_groups-section>`, :ref:`add a replica <provider_replica-section>`